 The host families are carefully selected on the basis of an individual interview paying particular attention to our students’ conditions of safety and well-being.

 Our host families are located in the residential areas of the south Dublin suburbs.
-Guest students have their own room.
+They offer accommodation in a private room.
 The families do not take another French-speaking lodger at the same time but most take in pupils/students of other nationalities.

 Accommodation is typically in a house rather than an apartment, and average travelling time from the house to the school is 45/50 minutes

-The students’ accommodation is full board, to include a packed lunch to bring to school.
+The students’ accommodation is full board, including a lunch box for school.

 The guest students

 Each year, we welcome students coming from all regions of France, including sometimes the overseas territories, and students from French schools abroad (in particular Spain).
-There are therefore about fifty students living with host families.
-They are divided between fourth, fifth and sixth year and are in class with French students living in Ireland.
-The guest students generally represent half the numbers in senior cycle.
+We welcome approximately fifty host students every year, who are divided between fourth, fifth and sixth year classes.
+They are in school together with French students living in Ireland.

 We sometimes take guest students from third year.
 However, the number of places available varies each year depending on the number of resident students in this class.
-Resident students have priority for enrolments.
+Resident students have priority for enrolment.

 The students get a lot of support, both moral and logistical, from the host families coordinator.
-However, the experience requires maturity and independence.
+However, the experience requires a certain level of maturity and independence.